 Common Allergy Symptoms

 If your pet suffers from allergies, then I don’t have to tell you what it looks like.
 You can probably tell right away when your dog is about to have an outbreak.
-For many pet parents, allergies can develop later in their pets’ lives and it can be hard to pinpoint the cause.
 We can tell it’s allergies because of a combination of symptoms that point to this auto-immune issue.

 The typical symptoms we see with our pets who suffer from allergies: